 End of Skype for Business: 5 steps for a seamless transition to Teams

-Organizations moving from Skype for Business Online to Microsoft Teams have just under three months to make the full transition.
-Since Microsoft announced that Skype for Business Online would be retiring on July 31, 2021 nearly two years ago, SHI has been successfully migrating our customers over to Microsoft Teams using our structured 5-step approach.
+Organizations moving from Skype for Business Online to Microsoft Teams have until July 31, 2021 to make the full transition.
+Since Microsoft announced that Skype for Business Online would be retiring nearly two years ago, SHI has been successfully migrating our customers over to Microsoft Teams using our structured 5-step approach.

 If you haven’t yet begun the transition, there’s no need to panic.
 Skype for Business will remain fully functional until the end-of-life date, so there’s still time to switch to Teams (or to an instance of Skype for Business Server, if you’re choosing to keep it and host it separately).